shawnlaffan/biodiverse/data/Readme.txt

 Data files that have already been imported (easier to start off with):

-example_data_x64.bps    Example project file for use on 64 bit systems. example_data_x64.bds    Example basedata file.
-This is the first basedata object from the 64 bit project file.
+example_project.bps     Example project file example_data_x64.bds    Example basedata file.
+This is the first basedata object from the project file.
 example_matrix.bms      Example matrix file example_tree.bts        Example tree file